cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GettingStarted/GettingStartedIntro.md

 - [GCP](docs/ConnectingData/GCP.md)
 - [Azure](docs/ConnectingData/Azure.md)

+### Storing your Data
+By default, the app uses a [local cache system](docs/ConfigurationOptions/DataPersistenceAndCaching.md#json-file) to store your estimate data as a JSON file.
+For users or organizations with large amounts of services and usage, you may wish for an alternative method to persist a larger scale of data.
+For this case, we allow the option to [set up and connect a MongoDB instance](docs/ConfigurationOptions/DataPersistenceAndCaching.md#mongodb-storage) as a storage method.

+You can view the full range of these options and the features that come with them in the [Data Persistence and Caching](docs/ConfigurationOptions/DataPersistenceAndCaching.md) section.

-If you have a lot of data and begin to experience performance issues, check out our [Performance Considerations](docs/ConfigurationOptions/PerformanceConsiderations.md) page for some options you can set up to improve it.
+If you still begin to experience performance issues, check out our [Performance Considerations](docs/ConfigurationOptions/PerformanceConsiderations.md) page for some options you can set up to improve it.

 ### Your Setup - Defaults and Customizations